 Why Do Artworks Need Titles?

-Do all artwork have titles?
+Do all artworks have titles?
 What is the point of them?
 Does it add anything to the painting?
-I think the answer is yes and no.
+The answer is yes and no1.

-A hallmark of the pejorative “modern art” is a sense of obscurantism, where the more metaphorical your work, the better—though it devolves to meaninglessness.
-Having a title in this situation is helpful, in so far as having the artist themself explain the work.
-For all I care, paint a rock and title the piece “me.”
-Having the title, there is at least something to work off of.
+A hallmark of “modern art” is a sense of obscurantism.
+The more metaphorical your work, the better the piece is.
+Having a title in this situation is helpful, insofar as having the artist themselves explain the work.
+For all I care, paint a rock and title the piece “me”.
+The title provides something to work off.

-On the other hand, I feel like there are artists that can paint the “ineffable.”
-There isn’t a need to title a painting of a Tree “Tree 06.23”, unless the work is within a collection where the context does indeed add meaning.
-The distinction here is iconic vs. symbolic.
+On the other hand, there are artists who can paint the “ineffable”.
+There isn’t a need to title a painting of a Tree “Tree 06.23”, unless the work is within a collection.
+With the collection holding the meaning.

 After all, the map is not the territory and “Ceci n’est pas une pipe